Stability conditions for contraction algebras: Introduction

 \begin{cor}[\ref{cont 1-1}] There is bijection between morphisms in the Deligne groupoid of $\scrH$ ending at the vertex associated to $\Lambda_{\con}$ and the set of isomorphism classes of basic one-sided tilting complexes of $\Lambda_{\con}$. \end{cor}

-A more surprising consequence of the silting-discrete contractibility theorem is that it also implies both the faithfulness of the geometric action $\uppi_1(\scrX)\to\Auteq\Db(\coh X)$, and the contractibility of $\cStab{}\scrC$.
-The logic of the first statement is straightforward: given any element in the kernel of the geometric action, there is an element in the kernel of the algebraic action, and we can appeal directly to Corollary~\ref{faith cont alg intro}.
-As such, the following recovers the main result of the paper \cite{HW}, but is a vast simplification.
-Relying on topological properties is both conceptually better, and shorter.
+A more surprising consequence of the universality in Theorem~\ref{stab main intro} is the faithfulness of the geometric action $\uppi_1(\scrX)\to\Auteq\Db(\coh X)$ from \cite{DW3}.
+The logic is straightforward: given any element in the kernel of the geometric action, there is an element in the kernel of the algebraic action, and we can appeal directly to Corollary~\ref{faith cont alg intro}.
+As such, the following recovers the main result of the paper \cite{HW}.